Koredotcom/docs/docs/xo/automation/use-cases/dialogs/entity-types.md

 # Entity Types

 The **Entity Type** provides the NLP Interpreter with the expected type of data from a user utterance to enhance recognition and system performance.
 The Kore.ai NLP interpreter extracts the entity from the user utterance.
 If the user does not enter a required entity, you can define a virtual assistant Response node to prompt the user to provide the entity.
-For more information, refer to [Working with the Message (Bot Response) Node](../node-types/working-with-the-message-nodes){:target="_blank"}.
+For more information, refer to [Working with the Entity Node](../node-types/working-with-the-entity-node){:target="_blank"}.

 You can also define entity rules to validate user input, [refer here for details](../entity-rules/){:target="_blank"}.